Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

      ![3.b](./assets/snapshot7.png)

-4. Click `Create`.
+4. Click `Create`:

     ![4](./assets/image2.png)

 5. Let's upload an image into the newly created **images** container.
-Go to the `images` container and Click the `Upload` button.
+Go to the `images` container and Click the `Upload` button:

     ![5](./assets/snapshot8.png)

 6. Click `Browse for files` and select a small image file (e.g., a .png or .jpg format) from your local machine.
-It is advisable to rename the file to a concise identifier such as *secretimage.png* if not already appropriately named and Click `Upload`.
+It is advisable to rename the file to a concise identifier such as *secretimage.png* if not already appropriately named and Click `Upload`:
    ![6](./assets/snapshot9.png)